Jofe0320/Audio-Visualizer/Specs.md

    - Songs are available in the folder bin/data.
 If you are to add a song, it must be added in this folder, as it is where OpenFrameworks reads resources.
     - An example of this would perhaps be making it so that when the "d" key is pressed, "geesebeat.wav" is played.
     - This must be done for four songs.
 - Using the "=" key will raise the volume and the "-" key will lower it.
+Done
     - In order to achieve this, 1 should be considered the max value, and 0 the minimum, as the setVolume() method accepts double numbers such as 0.2.
 - There must be 64 bars in the "Rectangle Height Visualizer".
     - These bars must be nect to each other, left-to-right and must correspond to values in the "amplitudes" vector.